bryanesmith/notes/Kubernetes/README.md

   1. In-depth knowledge of Go and Kubernetes API
   2. Kubebuilder
   3. Operator SDK: supports non-Go -based custom operators

+### StatefulSet

+- StatefulSet vs Deployment
+  1. Sticky identity for each pod, and stateful names with ordinals.
+Created in order, deleted in reverse order
+  2. Best practice is to use Persistent Volumes with remote storage
+  3. Provides individual service DNS names, as well as overall service DNS name.

+- Stateful applications not ideal for containers and hence often use managed services instead

+### Misc
+- `Secret` and `ConfigMap` components

 ## Commands